rooper149/OpenWeather/README.md

 ### Forecast and Forecast History ###
 Downloaded through NOAA's NDFD php based web service.
 This module allows you to query for 98% of the information available as well as past data.
 It will then product a time line containing with the results.
 The timeline will skip times if there are no informaiton available.
-- Note: That the data available is up to the feeds publisher.
-For example, Elkhart, IN (KEKM) can hold 2 days of history.

 [Example]
 - 05:00